jfarr015/request_processing_system/README.md

 # Request Processing System

-This project is a flutter app that can be used for managing a ride service app
+This project is a request processing system that can be used for managing a ride service app

 ## Features